PythonCoderUnicorn/Trek-EnginR/Trek_jargon.md

 ```

-Repair work on the field modulators
-Force Field : reverse polarity on the energy fields
-[prevent Cardassian sensors from picking up runabout] = modulate engine’s power emissions, reconfig deflector shield grid, install shield buffers around the subspace emitter coil
-[in runabout] Initializing launch sequence.
-Field buffer must be distorting our power signature
-Sealed all airlocks on levels 21,22,23
-Crystallization from plasma discharges
 Computer, activate remote transporter sequence
 Programming the system to overload every 30 seconds
 Reset the actuators on the chambers coil